-Contact in case of enquiries (if d ifferent from above)
+Contact in case of enquiries (if different from above)

 Contact Name DONAL FERGUSON

 Organisation Name (if

-applicable)
+applicable) N/A

-Address MUCHGRANGE,
+Address

-MUCHGRANGE, GREENORE, DUNDAZK,
+MUCHGRANGE, GREENORE, DUNDAUL,

-Co.
-Louth.
+GREENORE, DUNDAUK,

+CO.
+LOUTH.

-A91 Y19R
+A-91 Y19R

-H 11 727K

-PART 1 : PRELIMINARY DETAILS
+PART 1: PRELIMINARY DETAILS

-TYPE OF APPLICATION - please indicate relevant type of application
+TYPE OF APPLICATION - plea se indicate relevant type of application

-th type of application - See Guidance Note 3.1
+This Application Form is valid for a each type of application - See Guidance Note 3.1

-Also or althousances are communications are
+such type of application - see Guidante from 3.1

 (i) Aquaculture Licence

+(-,

 (ii) Trial Licence

-(iii) Foreshore Licence, if Marine Bas ed
+(iii) Foreshore Licence, if Marine B ased

 (iv) Review of Aquaculture Licence

-(v) Renewal of Aquaculture Licence
+(v) Renewal of Aquaculture Licenc e

+TYPE OF AQUACULTURE See Guidance Note 3.2

+THE OF AQUACULTURE See Chadance Note 3.2

-TYPE OF AQUACULTURE Indicate the relevant type of applic See Guidance Note 3.2 ation with a tick.
+Indicate the relevant type of app lication with a tick.

 (i) MARINE-BASED

 Finfish Go to Parts 2.1 and 2.1A

 Shellfish Subtidal Go to Parts 2.2 and 2.2A

 Intertidal Go to Parts 2.2 and 2.2A

-Seaweed/Aquatic Plants Fish Food /Aquatic Go to Parts 2.3 and 2.3A
+Seaweed/Aquatic Plan Fish Food nts/Aquatic Go to Parts 2.3 and 2.3A

-AND A LAND DAGED

 (ii) LAND-BASED

-Finfish Shell Go to Parts 2.4 and 2.4A
+Finfish Shellfish Go to Parts 2.4 and 2.4A

+NUX

 Aquatic Plants Aquatic Fish Food Go to Parts 2.4 and 2.4A

-(iii) TRIAL LICENCE Go to appropriate Parts as above and to Part 2.5.
+(iii) TRIAL LICENCE Go to appropriate Parts as above